 Our research focuses range from undergraduate research (UR), which includes both course-based undergraduate research experience (CURE) and directed research experiences to provide authentic research opportunities for students, to discipline-based education research (DBER), which has a focus on improving the student experience.

 Inquiry-based learning (IBL) spans the divide between UR and classroom teaching, as it provides a taste of the research experience while enhancing content knowledge.
 Internal and external grants support this research and our STEM programs, and we list some select examples below.
-If you have interest in conducting DBER or adding more research components to your class (in STEM or non-STEM courses), we would be delighted to work with you!
+If you have an interest in conducting DBER or adding more research components to your class (in STEM or non-STEM courses), we would be delighted to work with you!
 Please email us!

 - NOYCE Math

 - BODYMODELS (Biomechanics to Offer Diverse Young Minds Opportunities to Develop, Learn, and Explore STEM)